1979 Pittsburgh Panthers football team

 The 1979 Pittsburgh Panthers football team represented the University of Pittsburgh in the 1979 NCAA Division I-A football season.
-The Panthers competed in the 1979 Fiesta Bowl.
-Pitt was awarded the Lambert-Meadowlands Trophy as the champion of the East.
+The independent Panthers competed in the Fiesta Bowl and were awarded the Lambert-Meadowlands Trophy as the champion of the East.

 Schedule

-In the Backyard Brawl, Pittsburgh was led by freshman quarterback Dan Marino.
+In the Backyard Brawl, Pittsburgh was led by true freshman quarterback Dan Marino, making his second collegiate start.
 He directed Pitt to a 24–17 victory in the last college football game played at old Mountaineer Field.